Old Arabic: 6th century CE

 Two Arabic inscriptions, the Jebel Usays inscription (528) and the Harran inscription (568), are from the southern region on the borders of Hauran.

 7th century CE

 The Qur'an, as standardized by Uthman (r.
 644 – 656), is the first Arabic codex still extant, and the first non-inscriptional attestation of the Old Hijazi dialect.
 The Birmingham Quran manuscript was radiocarbon dated to between 568 and 645 CE, and contains parts of chapters 18, 19, and 20.

-PERF 558 (643 CE) is the oldest Islamic Arabic text, the first Islamic papyrus, and attests the continuation of wawation into the Islamic period.
+PERF 558 (643 CE) is the oldest Christian Arabic text, the first Christian papyrus.

 The Zuhayr inscription (644 CE) is the oldest Islamic rock inscription.
 It references the death of Umar, and is notable for its fully fledged system of dotting.

 A Christian Arabic inscription, known as the Yazid inscription, possibly mentions Yazid I and is notable for its continuation of 6th century Christian Arabic formulae as well as maintaining pre-Islamic letter shapes and wawation.